bxdoan/bxdoan/README.md

 <div align="center">

-> Every journey begins with a single step.
-We just have to have patience.
+> If you do what you’ve always done, you’ll get what you’ve always gotten.

-> — Milly Thompson —
+> — Tony Robbins —

 </div>